 I could make a list a mile long of different reasons why people get divorced.
 The truth is, if someone doesn't want to be married any longer, there's always going to be some reason.
-For example
+For example:

 - We can no longer live together.

-We can't work through our issues.
+- We can't work through our issues.

-We don't talk to each other anymore.
+- We don't talk to each other anymore.

-I can't live with your anger, you scare me.
+- I can't live with your anger, you scare me.

 - I can't take your verbal abuse any longer.

-I am being physically abused.
+- I am being physically abused.

-I don't feel like I love you anymore.
+- I don't feel like I love you anymore.

 - I found somebody else.

-I'm bored in this relationship.
+- I'm bored in this relationship.

-You have a serious problem with drinking/gambling.
+- You have a serious problem with drinking/gambling.

-You won't quit looking at porn.
+- You won't quit looking at porn.

-You can't handle money.
+- You can't handle money.

-I can't stand your relatives.
+- I can't stand your relatives.

-You won't look for a job.
+- You won't look for a job.

 I could go on and on, and I'm sure you could add some that you've seen in your, or other people's, homes.
 Experts on marriage say the most common reasons given for divorce are actually preventable.
-The top reasons given by ex-husbands and ex-wives were: lack of commitment, too much conflict and arguing, and infidelity reasons that can be addressed by counseling with a marriage therapist.
+The top reasons given by ex-husbands and ex-wives were lack of commitment, too much conflict and arguing, and infidelity reasons that can be addressed by counseling with a marriage therapist.
 Tragically, we live in a world where 50% of all marriages end in divorce.
 It's as if people find it easier to end a marriage, than to work through the problems they may be experiencing.

 Still, I don't believe anyone marries to get divorced.
-They don't say, Well, I'd like to go through the awful experience of getting divorced so I think I'll get married.
+They don't say, Well, I'd like to go through the awful experience of getting divorced, so I think I'll get married.
 Everyone thinks they have found the right one when they marry.

 Adam said, I don't understand all the reasons my parents got divorced.
 Sometimes I wish I knew more of the reasons, so I can prevent it from happening to me.

 Personally, I wish divorce didn't exist.
-I've seen too many lives broken by the affects of divorce, especially the lives of children who had no choice in the matter, but who were the most affected by it.
-People like Heather said, "Under all my anger is a deep sadness the came from my parent's divorce."
+I've seen too many lives broken by the effects of divorce, especially the lives of children who had no choice in the matter, but who were the most affected by it.
+People like Heather said, "Under all my anger is a deep sadness that came from my parent's divorce."

 Just remember: Your Parents' Divorce Is Not Your Fault!
 Never has been, and never will be.